Nitrokey/nethsm/docs/developer-documentation.md

 This target uses Docker as the container executor.
 The default can be overwritten by setting `CONTAINER_EXECUTOR` and appending it to the command, e.g. `make local-container-enter CONTAINER_EXECUTOR=podman`.

-1. To enter the container, run:
+1. Enter the Docker container with:

     ```
     make local-container-enter